JuliaLang/Juleps/StructuredConcurrency.md

   whether it runs to completion is an implementation detail of the runtime.
 * Computation cannot be cancelled systematically because there's no natural tree of child tasks.
-* Task local context leaks from parents into long running children.
+* Scope-based resource cleanup (eg, with `open(...) do io`) is broken because task local context can leak from parents into long running children.

 For a colourful view on the downsides of unstructured concurrency, `@njsmith` has expressed it this way in his blog post [Notes on structured concurrency or,